CUNYTech/showtrack_android/README.md

 # showtrack_android

-An android application built my Mofi and me(Timothy) that lets you search and find details about your favorite TV show
+An android application built my Mofi and me(Timothy) that lets you search and find details about your favorite TV show.
+There is also a website that goes with this project: https://www.showtrakr.com